Skip to main content

 • Abnormally intense or focused interest

-• Preoccupation with particular objects or subjects
+• Preoccupation with objects or subjects

 • Inflexible adherence to specific routines or rituals

 “ASD can be thought of as something that impacts language and theory of mind,” says Merriam Saunders, LMFT, a psychotherapist based in California.
 “For some, the language impact means they are non-vocal or have limited language use.
 These are typically the [most severe] cases.
-Theory of mind is a fancy term for one’s ability to understand that what is in my head is not necessarily in your head, too.
+Theory of mind is a fancy term for one’s ability to understand that what is in your head is not necessarily in your head, too.
 It is sometimes because of this difficulty that people with ASD have difficulty understanding [that] someone else might not want to talk about or hear at length about the thing they are most passionate about.”

-Saunders also explains that other symptoms, such as sensory issues (difficulty with sounds, taste, touch, light), can range from severe to mild.
+Saunders also explains that other symptoms, such as sensory issues (difficulty with sounds, taste, touch, and light), can range from severe to mild.

 How common is autism?

-• Autism was four times more prevalent among boys than among girls as of 2016 in the U.S. (Centers for Disease Control and Prevention, 2020)
+• Autism was four times more prevalent among boys than among girls as of 2020 in the U.S. (Centers for Disease Control and Prevention, 2023)

 Autism statistics by age